 Every Smile Starts with a Complimentary Consultation!

 On your first visit to our office, plan to spend 45 minutes here.
-First, Becca, Sophie, or Lacey will take a digital scan and photos of your teeth, jaws, and face.
+First, Becca, Taylor, or Sam will take a digital scan and photos of your teeth, jaws, and face.
 Next, you will meet with Dr. Duffy to discuss your concerns.
 By the end of the appointment, treatment options, including if this is the proper time to start orthodontics, will be discussed.

 We answer all of the following questions to help determine what kind of treatment, if any, is needed:

 Is treatment needed now or should treatment be delayed until appropriate growth, tooth eruption, or other factors have occurred?

 What treatment procedures will be used to correct the problem?